-BT is offering 4G home broadband with unlimited downloads and speeds of either 15Mbps or 30Mbps.
+BT is offering 4G home broadband with a choice of 15Mbps or 30Mbps download speed.

 In the UK, BT is now offering unlimited 4G home broadband for customers who aren’t able to get a fibre broadband connection in their home.
-You can get unlimited data on the new 4G-based service from £45.24/month, with a choice of download speeds (either 15Mbps or 30Mbps).
+You can get unlimited data on their 4G-based broadband service, with a choice of download speeds (up to 15Mbps or 30Mbps).

 Customers signing up to BT’s 4G home broadband service will receive the BT 4G Home Hub router.
-In addition, you’ll get most of the normal benefits of BT Broadband including access to BT Wi-Fi hotspots, BT Cloud storage and inclusive anti-virus.
+In addition, you’ll get most of the normal benefits of BT Broadband including access to BT Wi-Fi hotspots and inclusive anti-virus.

 In this article, we’ll review BT’s 4G home broadband service including the plans available and the BT 4G Home Hub Router.
 We’ll also look at the speeds available on the service before comparing it to alternative providers and looking at the 4G coverage that’s available.